Archaeology Field School

 Who will be teaching me?

 Professional field archaeologists and post-graduate students form the core of our training staff.
 The BRP’s on-site Directors guide the excavation on a daily basis and ensure that the research agenda’s primary aims and objectives, set at the beginning of the season, are fulfilled.
 The directors are supported by a Trench Supervisor and Post-ex Supervisor who are responsible for the hands-on tuition participants receive each day.
-Our core teaching staff is supported by Assistant Supervisors who will help disseminate the project’s discoveries as they happen.
+Our core teaching staff is supported by Assistant Supervisors.

 What will I be learning?